John English (theatre director): Highbury Theatre

 In 1924, English's father helped set up the Erdington ILP Play-reading Circle.
-When the circle began putting on plays they rehearsed in the English's house; called Highbury (from which they later took their name when the ILP chose to rename themselves the Highbury Players).
-With his father directing the first few productions, a 14-year-old English acted as stage manager.
-From its conception, English was one of the most prominent founding members of the then, Highbury Little Theatre (latterly Highbury Theatre).
-He took over from his father as director of the Highbury Players aged just 17 and later went on to become the theatre's first arts director in 1942.
+When the circle began putting on plays, they rehearsed in the English's house called Highbury (from which they later took their name when the ILP chose to rename themselves the Highbury Players).
+With his father directing the first few productions, a 14-year-old English acted as a stage manager.
+From its conception, English was one of the most prominent founding members of the then Highbury Little Theatre (latterly Highbury Theatre).
+He took over from his father as director of the Highbury Players at the age of 17 and later went on to become the theatre's first arts director in 1942.
 It was in 1929 that he directed his first full-length play, a modern-dress version of Shakespeare's Much Ado About Nothing.
-It was in his position as arts director in which he helped to create and establish many of the features, rules and traditions that are still used by the theatre to this day.
-He also served as architect and supervised the building of the entire theatre from scratch and did so for all subsequent alterations over the next 10 years.
-His quote of "a good theatre never stands still" is still the mantra that the theatre stands by, only highlighting his impact and influence on the building and its members.
+It was in his position as an arts director in which he helped to create and establish many of the features, rules, and traditions that are still used by the theatre to this day.
+He also served as an architect and supervised the building of the entire theatre from scratch, and did so for all subsequent alterations over the next 10 years.
+His quote of "a good theatre never stands still" is still the mantra that the theatre stands by, highlighting his impact and influence on the building and its members.
 His last role at the theatre was in 1947 in A Month in the Country.
-He retired from the position of arts director in 1963.
-During his time at the theatre he directed and co-directed more than 100 productions.
+He retired from the position of being an arts director in 1963.
+During his time at the theatre, he directed and co-directed more than 100 productions.

 Arena Theatre Company

 In 1948, he founded the Arena Theatre Company, which was a small, professional touring company which aimed to explore and develop how to introduce theatre to young people.
-Additionally they strived to provide theatre to areas in both the city and across the country where theatre was less prominent, thus bringing it to the masses.
-As well as experimenting with new, different forms of theatre and presentation, they would perform "under canvas" (a circus tent) in the summer and with the help of the Arts Council they was able to take performing arts to places that were without a theatre.
+Additionally, they strived to provide theatre to areas in both the city and across the country where theatre was less prominent, thus bringing it to the masses.
+As well as experimenting with new, different forms of theatre and presentation, they would perform "under canvas" (a circus tent) in the summer and with the help of the Arts Council, they were able to take performing arts to places that were devoid of a theatre.
 English's wife, Mollie Randle later mentioned in an interview that the Arena Theatre's main practice was "of touring Birmingham parks in the summer and halls around the country in the winter, the theatre performed a range of popular plays and classics for adults and children's plays".
 The first performance took place in Pype Hayes Park in August 1948, and their second in Sparkhill Park.
 They performed every summer in Cannon Hill Park from 1949 to 1961.
-However, in 1961 the company dissolved as the idea of a Midlands Arts Centre began to become a reality and they would return to Cannon Hill Park bigger than ever.
+However, in 1961, the company dissolved as the idea of a Midlands Arts Centre began to become a reality and they would return to Cannon Hill Park bigger than ever.